jexia/docs/docs/get-started/README.md

 ## Delete project

 To delete your project you need to first remove the application from within the **Application Hosting** section.
-Then go to **Settings** and click **Delete**, with this email with one time token will be sent to your email.
-Please use this token to confirm project deletion.
+Then go to **Settings** and click **Delete**, a one time token will be sent to the accounts email.
+You will need to use this token to confirm project deletion.
 ![Delete project](./delete_prj.png)
 ![Confirm project deletion](./delete_prj_otp.png)
 ::: danger